-Unpacking Internationalisation: a Roadmap to Teaching Glocally
+Unpacking Internationalisation: A Roadmap to Teaching Glocally 26-27 S2

 Throughout the course, we will debunk the myths usually associated with EMI (English Medium of Instruction) and reflect on the concerns or questions that you might face as part of your future teaching activities in the multicultural and multilingual university.
 We will also look at practical tips on how to better prepare for your (online) classes in English and make it a positive experience for both you and your students.